Spherical varieties and integral representations of L-functions: Periods and the Rankin-Selberg method

-The notions of a pre-flag variety and a pre-flag bundle are not very good, since they are not defined in terms of the group $G$, but in terms of another group $\tilde G$.
 From our point of view, whether a spherical variety is a pre-flag bundle or not is a matter of ``chance'' and in fact should be irrelevant as far as properties of $X$-theta series and their applications go -- the fundamental object is just $X$ as a $G$-variety, and not its structure of a pre-flag bundle.
 We will try to provide support for this point of view in \S \ref{sstensor}.
 However, in absence of a general proof of Conjecture \ref{mainconjecture}, this is the only case where its validity, in the weaker form of Conjecture \ref{weakconjecture}, can be proven.
 Moreover, the concept of pre-flag bundles is enough to explain a good part of the Rankin-Selberg method.

 We assume throughout in this section that the local Schwartz spaces $\mathcal S(X_v)$ are the $G$-spaces generated by the ``basic function'', which we extract from computations on Drinfeld spaces (outside of a finite number of places), and by functions in $C_c^\infty(X_v^+)$ obtained as convolutions of delta functions with smooth, compactly supported measures on $G_v$.
 (At non-archimedean places, such functions span $C_c^\infty(X_v)$.)
 The main result of this section is the following: